kikkia/Dislog/README.md

 To send a log you need to construct a Log object.
 A log contains 3 things, a message, a level and an optional Exception.

 #### NOTE:
 Currently each dislogClient that is created will spawn 1 thread per webhook.
 Make sure to only make 1 dislog client that is shared between all of your loggers.
+Spawning more, especially dynamically, can lead to thread leaks.
 In the future I will impliment 1 thread per webhook, independant of the number of dislog clients.

 ### Settings
 There are various settings you can setup when building your Dislog client, they are: